 Koreans seem to own the formula on great drama.
-In fact, K-dramas are becoming a rapid addiction around the world.
-Popular in Asia, in parts such as Japan, Thailand and India; the rage has even been making itself known in the U.S. (just ask Hawaii!)
+Korean dramas are a growing addiction around the world.
+Popular in Asia, in parts such as Japan, Thailand and India; the rage has even been making itself known in the U.S.

-My mother has watched 92 dramas (probably more than any Korean) this past year!
-I can’t imagine watching that amount of dramas in one year less a lifetime.
+My mother has watched 92 dramas (probably more than any Korean) this year alone!
+I cannot imagine watching that amount of dramas in one year less a lifetime.
 Her friends, bitten by the k-drama bug years earlier, surpass her ranking.
 Hard to imagine, right?

 Korean drama clubs and film tours are beginning to spring up, with sightseeing itineraries to feed drama-hungry fanatics.
 Thanks to the Korean Tourism Organization and its publishing drama locations on its tourism site, fans don’t have to waddle up steep cash for a guided tour to locations of their favorite shows.
 Instead, they can make their own itinerary.
 Although sitting with a busload of crazed fans to share your passion is equally fun, I imagine…

 How to find Korean drama locations in Korea?

 Korea reels with locations and you may accidentally stumble upon a few and not even know it!
 That’s how I’ve come upon some in Gyeongju, Seoul, Jeju Island… and if the drama is really popular, it may sport an advertisement banner to recognize the spot, like the Pasta drama sign outside a restaurant.

 How to make your own Korean drama location tour?

 The Korean tourism website shares basic travel information with addresses, directions and website information.
 It has sights and attractions many western guidebooks and blogs lack.
 Navigate to their Theme Tours tab.
 Click on Film Location Tours .
 It will show the popular Korean drama shows and movies and when you click on them, they reveal some of the film locations they shot in.